 Deciding To Receive Military Training During WW1

-When the First World War began on July 28, 1914, Don Pedro had just finished his first year at Harvard.
-An active participant in student affairs on campus, he was exposed to many debates and discussions held on the war by student organizations, many with faculty participation.
-Some expressed support of U.S. President Woodrow Wilson’s initial stance of ‘isolationism,’ or avoiding all involvement in the war, others spoke out in support of the Allied Powers, and some even spoke in support of the Central Powers.
+When the First World War began on July 28, 1914, Don Pedro had recently finished his first year at Harvard.
+An active participant in student affairs on campus, he was exposed to many debates and discussions on the war held by student organizations, many of which included the participation of faculty.
+The three points of view generally debated and discussed were: support for U.S. President Woodrow Wilson’s initial stance of ‘isolationism’ and the avoidance of all involvement in the war; support for the Allied Powers; and support for the Central Powers.

-On November 10, 1915 a university forum was convened at Harvard and a debate was held on whether the U.S. should provide the Allied Forces moral and economic support — a vote of 47 to 21 was in favor of not providing such support.
-By this time, however, a movement for “preparedness” was gaining momentum throughout the U.S. and had the support of President Wilson who was changing from his earlier isolationist stance.
-On November 30 the Harvard Crimson paper announced a resolution by the Student Council, inspired by this ‘preparedness’ movement, to organize a company of students to receive instruction in military science.
-It was in this dynamic environment that Don Pedro would consider receiving military training.
+On November 10, 1915, a university forum was convened at Harvard and a debate was held on whether the U.S. should provide the Allied Forces moral and economic support.
+A vote was taken and 47 said no to providing support, with 21 saying yes to providing support.
+By this time, however, a movement for ‘preparedness’ was already gaining momentum throughout the U.S. with the support of President Wilson who was changing from his earlier isolationist stance.
+On November 30 the Harvard Crimson paper announced a resolution by the student council, inspired by this preparedness movement, to organize a company of students to receive instruction in military science.
+In this dynamic and polemical environment, Don Pedro decided to pursue military training.

-As far as the views Don Pedro expressed, on one undated occasion known to be before the U.S. officially entered the war on April 6, 1917, he argued the side of the Allied Powers during a public discussion hosted by the Diplomatic Club.
+As far as the specific views Don Pedro held, on one undated occasion known to be before the U.S. officially entered the war on April 6, 1917, he is known to have argued the side of the Allied Powers during a public discussion hosted by the Diplomatic Club.
 He received a large ovation and, a few days later, a special invitation by the club to become a member.
-On April 14, eight days after the U.S. entered the war, the Harvard Crimson published an article he wrote titled “Porto Rico and the War.”
-In this article Don Pedro wrote about Puerto Ricans welcoming the U.S. flag in 1898 as a symbol originally conceived to represent “democracy and justice,” further stating with regard to the war, “there is no division among us, we detest German tyranny and arrogance, and we will give good account of ourselves in actual voluntary military co-operation with the United States.”
+On April 14, eight days after the U.S. entered the war, the Harvard Crimson published an article he authored titled “Porto Rico and the War.”
+In this article Don Pedro wrote about Puerto Ricans welcoming the U.S. flag in 1898 as a symbol originally conceived to represent “democracy and justice.”
+He also said, about the war, “there is no division among us, we detest German tyranny and arrogance, and we will give good account of ourselves in actual voluntary military co-operation with the United States.”

-The company of students organized at Harvard would become known as the Harvard Regiment and would be officially approved of by the university president on February 10, 1916.
-By the following September talks would begin around its reorganization into Harvard’s Reserve Officers Training Corps program, one of the first R.O.T.C. programs created in the U.S. following the passing by Congress of the National Defense Act of 1916 on June 3rd.
-While his membership in the Harvard Regiment is not clear, we do know that it is this R.O.T.C. program, which immediately began instruction but was not officially recognized by the government until February 1917, that Don Pedro joined.
+The company of students organized at Harvard became known as the Harvard Regiment and was officially approved by the university president on February 10, 1916.
+Following the passing by Congress of the National Defense Act of 1916 on June 3rd, the university eventually reorganized it into the Harvard Reserve Officers Training Corps program, one of the first R.O.T.C. programs created in the U.S. While his membership in the Harvard Regiment is not clear, we do know that it is the R.O.T.C. program that Don Pedro was a part of.
+That program immediately began instruction but was not officially recognized by the government until February 1917.

 The R.O.T.C.
 Training That Don Pedro Received

-The need for more personnel was relieved at the end of April 1917 when, as a result of a U.S. War Department-approved effort by Harvard’s President Lowell immediately following the U.S. declaration of war, the French government agreed to his request to send a group of disabled or retired officers to assist in instruction.
-The head of this group was Lieutenant Colonel Paul Azan.
-This group of French officers provided lectures on “various important phases of modern warfare as the grenade, the automatic rifle, the machine gun, field fortifications, trench routine, principles of infantry in modern combat, and the role of the high command.”
+The need for more personnel was finally addressed in April 1917.
+Using the recent U.S. declaration of war as leverage, the president of Harvard was able to get approval from the U.S. War Department and French government to host disabled and/or retired French officers willing to assist with the R.O.T.C. program’s instruction.
+The head of this group would be Lieutenant Colonel Paul Azan.
+According to an article in the Harvard Crimson, this group provided lectures on “various important phases of modern warfare as the grenade, the automatic rifle, the machine gun, field fortifications, trench routine, principles of infantry in modern combat, and the role of the high command.”

 - Forum Decided Against Giving Aid To Allies (The Harvard Crimson, 11 November 1915).